ASK KNOX

 )

 When the orchestrator calls a subagent, that call creates a new session thread within the parent session.
 The orchestrator sends a task; the subagent executes it; the result returns to the orchestrator's thread.
 This enables specialization — each subagent is optimized for its specific task — and parallelism — the orchestrator can dispatch multiple subagents concurrently.
+Delegation is one level deep: a coordinator dispatches to workers, and the platform ignores any deeper delegation.

 Agent Versioning